datanav/docs/key-benefits.rst

 **Benefits of semantic data storage with dynamic multi-schema:**

+* Increased flexibility and cost savings related to changes and sunsetting of LOB systems

 * Improved data quality and governance:

 	#.
 Data never loses its origin and context.